Aurelius H. Piper Sr.: Background

-Death
+Death and legacy

 Aurelius H. Piper Sr. died of natural causes on August 3, 2008, at the Golden Hill reservation in Trumbull, Connecticut, at the age of 92.
 He was survived by his wife, Marsha Conte Piper; five children; several stepchildren, grandchildren, and great-grandchildren.

-A spokesman for the Golden Hill Paugussett confirmed that Piper's son, Aurelius H. Piper Jr., who is also known as Chief Quiet Hawk, will assume the title of hereditary chief from his father.
+Piper's son, Aurelius H. Piper Jr., who was also known as Chief Quiet Hawk, assumed the role of chief from his father.